 Maria was a brilliant child.
 By age five, she spoke French as well as her native Italian.
 A few years later, she was fluent in Latin, Greek, and Hebrew, and her family called her the “Walking Polyglot.”
 At age nine, she addressed a group of academics in Latin on the subject of women’s rights and access to education, and soon she was leading complex philosophical discussions between her father and his scholarly friends.
 She also began to pursue mathematics.

 Maria was shy and devout, and she longed to give up her public speaking and enter a convent.
-Her religious aspirations were dashed, however, when her mother died and she was left in charge of the household and the care of her many siblings.
+Her religious aspirations were dashed, however, when her mother died and she was left in charge of the household, caring for her many siblings.

 She maintained her interest in math and philosophy.
 In 1738, she published Propositiones Philosophicae, a collection of essays based on the talks she gave to her father’s circle of friends.
 That same year, she began working on a math textbook that she could use to teach math to her siblings.
 But the book grew into more than just a teaching tool.
-In it she wrote an equation for a specific bell-shaped curve that is still used today and is known — because of mistranslation of the Italian by a British mathematician — as the “Witch of Agnesi.”
-Analytical Institutions, which was published in 1748, was highly regarded in academic circles for synthesizing complex mathematical ideas with clarity and precision.
+In it she wrote an equation for a specific bell-shaped curve that is still used today.
+The textbook was published as Analytical Institutions in 1748.
+It was highly regarded in academic circles for synthesizing complex mathematical ideas with clarity and precision.

 It was on this day in 1836 that 27-year-old Edgar Allan Poe (books by this author) married his 13-year-old cousin, Virginia, in a ceremony at a Presbyterian Church in Richmond, Virginia.
 On the marriage license, they listed her age as 21.
 Then the couple headed 20 miles south for a honeymoon in Petersburg, along the Appomattox River.